On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Transversality

 In Definition \ref{defn:maptransverse} and Theorems \ref{thm:Transmaps} and \ref{thm:ParTrans}, assume $X$ to be a smooth manifold with or without boundary, $Y$ and $Z$ to be smooth manifolds without boundary, $Z$ a smoothly embedded submanifold of $Y$, and $f:X \to Y$ a smooth map.

 \begin{definition} We say that $f$ is {\em transverse} to $Z$ and write $f \pitchfork Z$ if

 for all $p \in f^{-1}(Z)$. \end{definition}

-\begin{remark} Definition \ref{defn:maptransverse} allows for the possibility that $X$ is a manifold of dimension $0$, i.e. consists of (without loss of generality) a single point $p$.
-In this case $T_p\{p\} = \{0\}$ and so $df_p(T_p\{p\}) = \{0\}$, so condition \eqref{eq:maptransverse} reduces to the condition that if $f(p) \in Z$, then $Z$ and $Y$ must agree in a neighborhood of $f(p)$. \end{remark}
+Note that Definition \ref{defn:maptransverse} allows for the possibility that $X$ is a manifold of dimension $0$, i.e. consists of--without loss of generality--a single point $p$.
+In this case $T_p\{p\} = \{0\}$ and so $df_p(T_p\{p\}) = \{0\}$, so condition \eqref{eq:maptransverse} reduces to the condition that if $f(p) \in Z$, then $Z$ and $Y$ must agree in a neighborhood of $f(p)$.
+Note also that if the image $f(X)$ does not intersect $Z$, then condition \eqref{eq:maptransverse} is vacuously true, hence $f \pitchfork Z$.